Tianyu-Zhang-Andrew/ProjectIHaveDone/README.md

-• The online comic-con project is a commercial projects I did and developer.(I delete some part to ensure the security of the system) (demonstration of backend skill)
+• The LinkForOnlineComicConDatabase is a commercial projects I did as developer.(I delete some part to ensure the security of the system) (demonstration of database skill)

  1. Developed an online comic-con platform, it allows users to register the product they want the show, the information of their team, and the size of the spot they need etc.